Singapore-Civil-Defence-Force/hazmatrix/README.md

 # HazMatrix
-HazMat Matrix quick reference handbook
+HazMat Matrix quick reference handbook.

 As the incident manager of emergencies involving hazardous materials, SCDF officers are required to be well versed with a wide variety of complex chemical detectors and mitigation equipments.
-This application aids them by providing quick and accurate information across hundreds of `Chemicals x Equipment` permutations to respond quickly and safely
+This application aids them by providing quick and accurate information across hundreds of `Chemicals x Equipment` permutations to respond quickly and safely.

 ## Deployment
 - App is hosted using Github pages